 If there is someone in your life who really likes soda or canned beer, then you should make them a soda can cake for Christmas or their birthday!
+Learn how to make this easy DIY project using these step by step tips!

 For my new father-in-law’s 60th birthday, we made 2 of soda can cakes, each with 30 cans of Coca Cola to add up the magical number of 60!
 Here’s the step by step on how I made them!